microsoft/agdebugger/README.md

 # AGDebugger

-AGDebugger helps you debug your agent teams.
+AGDebugger is an interactive system to help you debug your agent teams.
 It offers interactions to:

-1. Interactively send and step through agent messages
+1. Send and step through agent messages
 2. Edit previously sent agent messages and revert to earlier points in a conversation
 3. Navigate agent conversations with an interactive visualization